So … what is meant by archery?

 Exactly when people began shooting arrows is fiercely debated subject.
 There are those who believe that archery was being practiced some 50,000 years ago while others believe it was as recent at 10,000 years ago.
 What is agreed upon is that stone age man (the paleolithic era) was suffering the same archery related frustrations as the modern day archer. (well, nearly as much!)

 Its extremely doubtful that the inventor of archery realized just what he had released on the world.
 As far as he was concerned, he’d found a great way to get dinner without having to chase it.
-And so began millennia of archery: tuning, bowyering, fletching, testing, innovating.
+And so began millennia of archery: with millions of (wo)man-hours dedicated to tuning, bowyering, fletching, testing, innovating, swearing and inevitably searching for lost arrows.
 With quite a bit of world history turning on the actions of archers and their bows, its been pretty influential this past-time of ours.

 So now we know what archery is and how long its been about … what about the styles we have today?
 Is there one?
 Many?
 Are they all the same?
 Well, its complicated (as with everything in archery) ….